-In the afternoon, you will stroll with your head upwards along the streets of one of the most beautiful cities in Tuscany, San Gimignano, also known as the "Medieval Manhattan", thanks to its old and impressive 14 towers that dominate the town skyline.
-Originally, the towers were 72, and they were built by patrician families, probably to demonstrate their wealth and power.
+In the afternoon, we will stroll with our heads upwards along the streets of one of the most beautiful cities in Tuscany, San Gimignano, also known as the "Medieval Manhattan", thanks to its old and impressive 14 towers that dominate the town skyline.
+Initially, the towers were 72, built by patrician families, probably to demonstrate their wealth and power.
 Seven of San Gimignano's towers are around Piazza del Duomo; the tallest one is Torre Grossa, 54 meters high, dating back to 1298.